 Human Rights Watch and the Johns Hopkins Center for Humanitarian Health identified serious shortcomings in many government programs and policies to address malnutrition.

 The Colombian Family Welfare Institute (Instituto Colombiano de Bienestar Familiar, ICBF) has established two recovery centers for children with acute malnutrition in La Guajira and provided mobile units to screen children, each with a physician, nurse, social worker, and healthcare promoter.
 Between 2015 and 2018, the government expanded the number of units from 4 to 10.
 These units screened almost 27,000 children in 2018, according to government figures.

 However, a local health authority interviewed in January said that about half of children diagnosed with malnutrition in the state are not served by the agency’s meal or treatment programs.
-Moreover, the mobile units only operated for three months in 2019, and they have not operated between at least January and July of this year due to lack of funding, agency officials said.
+Moreover, “extramural teams” run by the Ministry of Health to visit remote communities only operated for three months in 2019, and they have not operated between at least January and July of this year due to lack of funding, health officials said.

 The lack of familiarity and language capacity within the health system, as well as a history of discrimination and neglect, also creates barriers that limit the Wayuu’s access to health services.
 Many Wayuu people speak only Wayuunaiki, not Spanish, not all healthcare workers speak Wayuunaiki, and translators are not always available.

 Malnutrition treatment can involve long in-patient hospital stays, in particular for children suffering both acute malnutrition and other illnesses.
 Parents may be unaccustomed to staying in hospitals or cities and feel uncomfortable leaving their sick child with healthcare workers they do not trust, health authorities and residents said.
 And the cost of staying near hospitals while their children are hospitalized is often prohibitive for families, residents and healthcare workers said.